A3x-parvez/Temp_calculator/README.md

 # 🌡️ Temperature Converter Web Application

-A simple and interactive web application that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+A simple and interactive web application that converts temperatures between Celsius, Fahrenheit.
 This project demonstrates basic web development skills using HTML, CSS, and JavaScript.

 ## 🔗 Live Demo